 Yesterday I took some time out between teaching to start a new piece.
 I've got two solo exhibits coming up in the next month and a half, and so I'll be putting in some good studio hours in the next month.
-I thought I'd take this opportunity to walk you through my painting process a bit.

 First, I set up a still life and light it.
 This can take a while - even with a fairly simple backdrop.
 Finding the right colors and composition can be really difficult!
 After I set up and light my still life, I sketch out a few options for the composition.
 For this image I am using a 12x16" canvas so I made my drawing 4x5.3" (1/3 scale).
 I do this quick drawing to make sure the image is balanced, and then use it as a guide for my next step.